 Brushing teeth isn’t exactly anyone’s idea of fun, so it’s not surprising that parents have a difficult time taking care of their child’s oral health.
 It’s very common for children to pull away, protest, and even throw a tantrum in the bathroom as they see that toothbrush approaching.
+But as we know, brushing your child's teeth can help prevent the need for dental fillings or other restorative treatment.
 If that sounds like every day for you, check out these 5 tips that may help you brush your child’s teeth:

 Children will think brushing their teeth is a tedious task if you make it one.
 You can make this task a lot more fun if you add games or even music into the mix.
 They still might not be too keen on it at first, but after a while, they can start to enjoy this new ritual.
 It’s even better if you start brushing your own teeth as well.
 Children learn by mimicking their parents, so if they see you do it, they’re more likely to do it too.